AlexanderKrutov/WinFormsMapControl/Docs/Event.md

 # React to events
 By using events you can add a tooltip when a polygon is entered by mouse or show a message box when a marker is clicked.

-_Note: Events work only for elements added into layers!
-Elementes added to map directly will not raise events!_

-Also, elements are considered in the order they're displayed in the map.
+Elements are considered in the order they're displayed in the map.
 That means if a marker is displayed on top of a polygon, only the marker will trigger an event!

 ## Layers
 Each layer requires a z-index in constructor.
 A higher z-index will show a layer before other layers with a lower z-index.